erkin/ponysay/README.md

     ponysay -f pinkie "Partay!~"

 Run `info ponysay`, `man 6 ponysay` or `ponysay -h` for more information.
-A spanish manual is available: `man -L es 6 ponysay`.
+A Spanish manual is available: `man -L es 6 ponysay`.

 ### Pony fortune on terminal startup

 This requires that you have the `fortune` utility installed.
-You can install it from your repositories (may be namned `fortune-mod`) or just fetch the source code from [here](ftp://ftp.ibiblio.org/pub/linux/games/amusements/fortune/).
+You can install it from your repositories (may be named `fortune-mod`) or just fetch the source code from [here](ftp://ftp.ibiblio.org/pub/linux/games/amusements/fortune/).

 You can try [this](http://www.reddit.com/r/mylittlelinux/comments/srixi/using_ponysay_with_a_ponified_fortune_warning/) script or